Jennifer Lopez

 In the video for the song "I'm Into You," López was joined by Cuban actor William Levy, which sparked media speculation about a possible relationship between the two actors.

-At the 2013 American Music Awards ceremony, she performed three songs by Celia Cruz ("Kímbara", "La vida es un carnaval" and "Bemba Colorá") in a gala tribute to La Guarachera of Cuba, for whom she has always had great admiration.
+At the 2013 American Music Awards ceremony, she performed three songs by Celia Cruz ("Kímbara", "La vida es un carnaval", and "Bemba Colorá") in a tribute gala to La Guarachera of Cuba, for whom she has always had great admiration.